 Finally, after submitting more than 2200 hours of Yoga Therapy group and private sessions, in 2017, I became a Certified Yoga Therapist with The International Association of Yoga Therapists.
 For this, I am especially grateful, as I have always believed that yoga practices are effective as alternative and adjunct therapy for the prevention of illness, the management of symptoms, and a companion on the road in recovery.
-I am available by appointment for private sessions at the studio.
+I am a Senior Consultant with the Gulf Coast Trauma Institute and am available by appointment for private sessions at the studio.